 Trois bouteilles d'huile d'olive avec étiquettes, brins de romarin en avant, cuisine en arrière-plan.

-Discover delicious homegrown treats at Quebec’s religious sites
+Discover delicious homegrown treats at Quebec’s heritage sites

 Discover the hidden treasures of Quebec’s terroir by visiting heritage and religious sites where traditions and flavours meet.
-From award-winning cheeses to fine chocolates, Divine Quebec invites you to delve into history and discover the best of Quebec’s traditionally made delicacies and local foods in places that exude serenity.
+From award-winning cheeses to forest-foraged products, Divine Quebec invites you to discover the best of Quebec’s traditionally made delicacies and local foods in places that exude serenity.

 01 Discover the experience